 Cuttlefish vs Squid: Appearance and Colors

-Another difference between a cuttlefish vs squid is their physical appearance and color.
-Cuttlefish are found in a variety of colors, from silver to blood red, while squid are typically more neutral in color.
+Another difference between a cuttlefish vs squid is their physical appearance.
+Cuttlefish are found in a variety of colors, from silver to blood red, and the same can be said of squid.
 However, given that both of these creatures can change their coloring based on their location, this fact may be disputed by certain species.

 There is one telltale way that you can pick out a cuttlefish from a squid.
 Cuttlefish have fanlike fins on either side of their round and wide head, while squid do not.
 Squid heads are also longer and thinner compared to cuttlefish heads, often more torpedo-like than helmet-like.
 The tentacles and arms of squid are typically longer than cuttlefish as well.